-How a rebel Myanmar tin mine may up-end a global supply chain
+For Apple and others, tin supply chain has ties to rebel-held Myanmar mine

 YCII is, in turn, a major supplier of tin to the world's top producer, Yunnan Tin, also based in Yunnan.

-Yunnan Tin supplies many companies, including big contract manufacturers such as Foxconn Technology Co (2354.TW) and, indirectly, Pegatron Corp (4938.TW), whose clients include Apple.
+Yunnan Tin supplies many companies, including big contract manufacturers such as Foxconn Technology Co and, indirectly, Pegatron Corp, whose clients include Apple.
 It also supplies major solder makers such as Shenmao Technology, also a supplier to Pegatron.

 "Myanmar is not considered a conflict-affected area by CFSI...As long as smelters present a certified sourcing document, that's acceptable for us," said Tim Lin, an executive overseeing sourcing at Taiwan-based Shenmao, who said about a quarter of its supply of the metal came from Yunnan Tin.